The 5 Things Men 40+ Want in Life (and How to Get Them)

 But keep in mind, while it’s great to do the processing on the therapists couch, the real change and growth happens when you ‘walk out of the therapists office’ and learn to fully represent who you are in important relationships ‘outside’ of the therapy room.

-#3 - Find friends and a deeper level of connection with other men
+#3 - Find friends and a deeper connection with other men

 • Deepen friendships: Identify the “surface” friends that you feel could open up with at a deeper level and say, “Hey, can we catch-up for a coffee?
 There’s something I need your help with.”